mongodb/docs/source/reference/configuration-options.rst

 installed from a package and starting MongoDB using your system's :term:`control script`, you're already using a configuration file.

-To start :option:`mongod` or :option:`mongos` using a config file, use one of the following forms: ::
+To start :program:`mongod` or :program:`mongos` using a config file, use one of the following forms: ::

      mongod --config /etc/mongodb.conf